 Choosing a fibreglass pool means you’ll be saving energy.
 They’re constructed using a high-performance, sustainable glass fibre meaning a higher temperature endurance.
 The material naturally insulates, so they heat faster than traditional pools.
 Not only will you be saving money on energy to heat a pool, but you can also feel good about owning a more environmentally-friendly pool.

 If you’re concerned about the cost of heating a pool, or if your pool is going to be installed in a shady location, this makes fibreglass a more affordable option in the long run.

-Fibreglass pools are available in all shapes and sizes and Barrier Reef Pools offer the latest designs and features, making it easy for you to select the right pool for your yard.
-They can also be customised to suit the style of your home, whether you want a family-friendly pool or a designer pool for a designer home.
+Fibreglass pools are available in all shapes and sizes and Barrier Reef Pools offer the latest pool designs and features, making it easy for you to select the right pool for your yard.
+They can also be customised to suit the style of your home, whether you want a family-friendly pool or a designer pool for a modern home.
 The gelcoat surface comes in a variety of shimmer and royal colours for you to choose from.
 Not only will your new pool make you feel good, it’ll look good too.

 Contact us today

 The award-winning team at Gibson Family Pools are here to answer all your questions about our high-quality fibreglass pool at your home.
 We’d be more than happy to provide you with a free on-site quote.